There are several local authority traveller sites in Cambridgeshire:

 Access to social housing

 We have a single point of contact for Gypsy, Roma and Traveller people needing support with Home-Link, the online application system we use for accessing social housing.

-You can book an appointment for assistance with an Assessment and Support Officer or Housing Advice Coordinator.
+You can book an appointment for assistance via the Housing Advice Coordinator, our single point of contact.
 You will need to state that you are from a Gypsy, Roma or Traveller background.
 Appointments will take place at Mandela House, 4 Regent Street, Cambridge, CB2 1BY between 10am and 3pm.

 You will require a National Insurance number to register for social housing.
 You will also require a method of contact such as a valid phone number, email address of contact address.